universal-packages/universal-namespaced-decorators/README.md

 ## Decorators

-The base decorators are meant to be used to register decorations in a certain namespace, with a single decoration object to be passed to whoever is going to finally decorate the class dependeng on what is in that decoration object.
+The base decorators are meant to be used to register decorations in a certain namespace, with a single decoration object to be passed to whoever is going to finally decorate the class depending on what is in that decoration object.

-You should't use these base decorators directly in your classes instead you create new decorator function that take your custom arguments to be collected into a decoration object.
+You shouldn't use these base decorators directly in your classes, instead you create a new decorator function that takes your custom arguments to be collected into a decoration object.

 All decorators take a namespace as first argument to be grouped accordingly, and a decoration object with a required `__type` property useful to know what to do with the decorated element.